South Dakota Megan's Law

 Being named after Megan Kanka, Megan's Law was enacted into federal law in 1995.
 Megan's Law makes it mandatory for every state

-passed the "Violent Crime Control and Law Enforcement Act of 1994", aka Megan's Law, without any opposition.
+enacted the "Violent Crime Control and Law Enforcement Act of 1994", aka Megan's Law, without any objections.

 Make your FREE search now, and find out how many of South Dakota's Offenders are living close to your own home.